Skip to main content

 Use the following troubleshooting suggestions to check for errors in your CSV file:

-• Ensure there are no additional blank columns in the CSV file.
+• There should be no additional blank columns in the CSV file.

 • Ensure that each budget name is unique.